latin-dict/latin-dict.github.io/_dictionaries/SmithHall1871.md

 ---
 # {{ page.title }}, {{ page.author }} ({{ page.year }})

 **English-Latin** dictionary containing about 27,000 of articles.
-It is based on the transcript of Distributed Proofreaders (see Sources) which is not finished yet, so about 50% of the articles have still not been formatted.
+It is based on the transcript of Distributed Proofreaders (see Sources) which is not finished yet, so about 65% of the articles have still not been formatted.
+Therefore, do not inform me, please, about errors in the text, it will change a lot in the near future.

 Another digital edition of this dictionary was made by Johan Winge (@Alatius).
-His version is available on-line on the website [Latinitium][11] and should be recommended to all users because of its completeness.
+His version is available on-line on the website [Latinitium][11].

 ## Download

-[Download][2] files compiled for dictionary shells. <s>Format Slob is recommended for desktop GoldenDict, read</s> [<s>documentation</s>]({{ site.baseurl }}{% link docs/docs.md %}) <s>about other dictionary shells.</s> Files in XDXF and Logos formats only, more will be produced soon.
+[Download][2] files compiled for dictionary shells.
+Format Slob is recommended for desktop GoldenDict, read [documentation]({{ site.baseurl }}{% link docs/docs.md %}) about other dictionary shells.
+Files in XDXF and Logos formats are outdated.

 ## Exemplum

-{% include img-viewer.html img="img/SmithHall1871-1.png" %}
+{% include img-viewer.html img="img/SmithHall1871-1.png" id="1" %}
+{% include img-viewer.html img="img/SmithHall1871-2.png" id="2" %}

 ## Sources